Your floor moves. And stays.

 You start your morning by re-explaining your project structure.
 You paste in your coding conventions — again.
 By the third interaction, the AI has already forgotten the architectural decisions you made an hour ago.
 By the fifth, it is ignoring your CLAUDE.md rules entirely.

-Your system prompt has ballooned to 40,000 tokens because that is the only way to get the AI to behave consistently.
-And even then, corrections do not stick.
+Corrections do not stick.
 You fix the same mistake on Tuesday that you fixed on Monday.
 The AI is not learning from your interactions — it is processing them and moving on.
+Every session pays the context tax again.

-Your AI carries yesterday's context forward.
+Your AI carries the relevant context forward.
 It knows your project structure, your naming conventions, and the architectural decision you made last Thursday about separating test agents from coding agents.
-When you corrected its approach to error handling on Monday, that correction became a permanent pattern.
+When you corrected its approach to error handling on Monday, that correction became a directive that travels with every following turn.

 How to get in.

-grāmatr is in private beta.
+grāmatr is invitation-based today.
 Access is by application or referral.

 Apply